itinch/RGS/README.md

 # Notes to Reviewer:
 - Files in app folder contains settings for whole app.
 - Files in model also consists of enums and lists, i dont want to create folders for single files.
-- I did not implement BLoC, but later on i used Provider.
+- I anticipated this project to be on one page, but changed my approach towards the end realising the blocking does better on a second page.
+Which is why i did not implement BLoC, but is also why i did add Provider.
 - Files in screen folders are for their corresponding self describing purposes.
 - Files in services are for services, please excuse adding a state file.
 This project is small so didnt want to create folders for single files.
-- I have updated README with Assignment details.
+- I have updated README with Assignment details and notes.
-- I used the following for Luhn's Algorithm https://medium.com/@durgeshparekh381/securing-transactions-validating-credit-card-numbers-decoded-techtalk-2bad15c2089e to validate Account Numbers.
+- I used the following for Luhn's Algorithm https://medium.com/@durgeshparekh381/securing-transactions-validating-credit-card-numbers-decoded-techtalk-2bad15c2089e as a guideline for Card Number validation.
--- I ran out of time before i could implement:
+- I ran out of time before i could implement: textTheme-from-ThemeData, string-conversion, UI and styling and testing.
---- textTheme from ThemeData,
---- Strings converting all strings
---- Lots of UI and Styling

 Please feel free reaching out to ian.inch@gmail.com for any questions.